ibm-cloud-docs/openshift/openshift_secure.md

 Although single-tenant and multi-tenant clusters come with roughly the same costs, single-tenant clusters provide a higher level of isolation than the projects in a multi-tenant cluster.
 For better workload isolation, use single-tenant clusters.
 {: important}

+**How can I control pod access to other resources in the cluster?** </br>
+By default, any pod has access to any other pod in the cluster.
+Additionally, any pod has access to any services that are exposed by the pod network, such as a metrics service, the cluster DNS, the API server, or any services that you manually create in your cluster.
+[Kubernetes network policies](/docs/openshift?topic=openshift-network_policies#isolate_services) protect pods from internal network traffic.
+For example, if a pod does not require access to a specific service and you want to ensure that the pod cannot access that service, you can create a Kubernetes network policy to block egress from the pod to the specified service.
+Kubernetes network policies can also help you enforce workload isolation between namespaces by controlling how pods and services in different namespaces can communicate.

 **How can I control pod permissions?** </br>
 To control pod permissions within or across projects, {{site.data.keyword.openshiftlong_notm}} uses security context constraints (SCCs).
 By default, every cluster is set up with [{{site.data.keyword.openshiftshort}} SCCs](/docs/openshift?topic=openshift-openshift_scc#oc_sccs) and a set of [IBM-provided SCCs](/docs/openshift?topic=openshift-openshift_scc#ibm_sccs) that you can assign to service accounts, pods, deployments, or projects to limit the permissions within the cluster.
 If you do not explicitly assign an SCC, your pods use the `restricted` SCC. {{site.data.keyword.openshiftshort}} SCCs are stricter than the default pod security policies in community Kubernetes clusters.
 You might need to modify an app that runs in a community Kubernetes cluster so that this app can run in {{site.data.keyword.openshiftshort}}.
 For more information, see [Configuring security context constraints](/docs/openshift?topic=openshift-openshift_scc).